What is vulnerability management?

 Risk-based vulnerability management (RBVM) is a relatively new approach to vulnerability management.
 RVBM combines stakeholder-specific vulnerability data with artificial intelligence and machine learning capabilities to enhance vulnerability management in three important ways.

-RBVM supplements scoring with stakeholder-specific vulnerability data—the number and criticality of the asset affected, how the assets are connected to other assets, and the potential damage an exploit might cause—as well as data on how cybercriminals interact with vulnerabilities in the real world.
+RBVM supplements scoring with stakeholder-specific vulnerability data—the number and criticality of the asset that is affected, how the assets are connected to other assets, and the potential damage an exploit might cause—as well as data on how cybercriminals interact with vulnerabilities in the real world.
 It uses machine learning to formulate risk scores that more accurately reflect each vulnerability’s risk to the organization specifically.
 This enables IT security teams to prioritize a smaller number of critical vulnerabilities without sacrificing network security.

 Real-time discovery.
 In RBVM, vulnerability scans are often conducted in real-time rather than on a recurring schedule.
 Additionally, RBVM solutions can monitor a broader array of assets: Whereas traditional vulnerability scanners are usually limited to known assets directly connected to the network, RBVM tools can typically scan on-premises and remote mobile devices, cloud assets, third-party apps, and other resources.